 The New York State Department of Corrections and Community Services (NYSDOCCS) allows search by entering an inmate’s last name, first name, middle initial, name suffix (e.g., Sr., Jr., etc.), birth year, Department Identification Number, and NYSID number.
 The NYSDOCCS warns that the DIN and NYSID numbers are not to be used in combination.

 The North Carolina Department of Public Safety (NCDPS) permits search by inmate last name, inmate first name, inmate middle initial, offender number, gender, race, ethnic group, birth date, and age range.
-You can also search by whether the offender is an active inmate, active probationer, active parolee, or inactive, as well as birthdate range.
+You can also search by whether the offender is an active inmate, active probationer, active parolee, or inactive and birthdate range.
 The search function also permits name searches that sound like what is entered.
-Additionally, you can search for offenders who have escaped or been captured, offenders who have absconded, and inmate releases.
+Additionally, you can search for offenders who have escaped or been captured, absconded offenders, and inmate releases.

 The North Dakota Department of Corrections and Rehabilitation (NDDOCR) allows users to search by the inmate’s last name.
 You can search either by full last name or the first few letters of the last name.